 Voluntary Voting System Guidelines (VVSG) Frequently Asked Questions

-Information current as of July 2025.
+Information current as of January 2026.

 What is the VVSG?

 The Voluntary Voting System Guidelines (VVSG) are technical standards approved by the EAC that all voting systems certified by the federal government must meet.
 They cover testing specifications for accuracy, security, functionality, privacy, usability, and accessibility.
-While VVSG adoption is voluntary, most States use some aspect of the VVSG for their certification process or as the basis for their voting system approval process.
+While VVSG adoption is voluntary, most states use some aspect of the VVSG for their certification process or as the basis for their voting system approval process.

 What VVSG version am I currently using?